-The current quarter included \$0.07 of estimated step-up depreciation and amortization expense from the Avintiv acquisition.
-Excluding this estimated step-up in D&A, our adjusted net income per diluted share for the quarter was \$0.42.
+The current quarter included \$0.07 of estimated step-up depreciation and amortization expense from the AVINTIV acquisition.
+Excluding this estimated stepup in D&A, our adjusted net income per diluted share for the quarter was \$0.42.

-Adjusted free cash flow, defined as cash from operations less net spending on property, plant, and equipment and payments made under the tax receivable agreement, in the December 2015 quarter was \$45 million compared to \$36 million in the December 2014 period.
-The current quarter included \$30 million of nonrecurring cash uses associated with acquisition of Avintiv.
-Excluding these items, adjusted free cash flow was \$75 million or approximately 108% over the prior-year quarter.
+Adjusted free cash flow, defined as cash from operations less net spending on property, plant equipment, and payments made under the tax receivable agreement in the December 2015 quarter, was \$45 million, compared to \$36 million in the December 2014 period.
+The current quarter included \$30 million of non-recurring cash uses associated with the acquisition of AVINTIV.

-The Company generated \$191 million of cash flow from operations in the December 2015 quarter compared to \$100 million in the prior-year period in spite of the \$30 million of nonrecurring cash uses associated with the acquisition of Avintiv in the quarter.
+Excluding these items, adjusted free cash flow was \$75 million, or approximately 108% over the prior-year quarter.
+The company generated \$191 million of cash flow from operations in the December 2015 quarter, compared to \$100 million in the prior-year period, in spite of the \$30 million of non-recurring cash uses associated with the acquisition of AVINTIV in the quarter.

-Our trailing 12-months adjusted free cash flow totals \$445 million.
+Our trailing 12 months adjusted free cash flow totals \$445 million.
 Using the stock price at the end of last week, the \$445 million LTM of adjusted free cash flow represents \$3.56 per diluted share of adjusted free cash flow, resulting in over a 12% free cash flow yield.

 This concludes my financial review.
-Now I'll turn it back to Jon.
+And now, I'll turn it back to Jon.

-Thank you Mark.
-As we have said during prior conference calls, we continue to focus on our key strategic initiatives of reducing our debt to EBITDA ratio, driving organic growth, expanding internationally, and continuing to be disciplined while executing value accretive acquisitions that historically brought us success.
+Thank you, Mark.
+As we've said during prior conference calls, we continue to focus on our key strategic initiatives of reducing our debt-to-EBITDA ratio, driving organic growth, expanding internationally, and continuing to be disciplined while executing value-accretive acquisitions that have historically brought us success.

-Our top priority is debt reduction and the deleveraging of our balance sheet.
-Our target has been to reside in a 3 to 4 times ratio net debt to adjusted EBITDA.
-At the announcement of the purchase of Avintiv, the ratio was 5.2 times on a pro forma basis.
-And I am pleased to report that, in just six months, we have reduced this ratio by 3/10 of a turn to a quarter-end level of 4.9 times.
+Our top priority is debt reduction and the de-leveraging of our balance sheet.
+Our target has been to reside in a three to four times ratio of net debt-to-adjusted EBITDA.
+At the announcement of the purchase of AVINTIV, the ratio was 5.2 times on a pro forma basis.
+And I am pleased to report that in just six months, we have reduced this ratio by three-tenths of a turn, to a quarter-end level of 4.9 times.

-Consistent with our stated goals to delever our balance sheet, Berry has voluntarily contributed \$150 million to early debt retirement since the start of the fiscal year in October 2015.
-Our plan for fiscal 2016 is to achieve a 0.5 turn or more reduction in leverage through free cash flow and earnings growth.
-We have a track record of generating substantial free cash flow and expect to do so again this year.
+Consistent with our stated goals to de-lever our balance sheet, Berry has voluntarily contributed \$150 million to early debt retirement since the start of the fiscal year in October 2015.
+Our plan for fiscal 2016 is to achieve a half turn or more reduction in leverage through free cash flow and earnings growth.
+We have a track record of generating substantial free cash flow, and expect to do so again this year.

-Behind leverage reduction, the other three strategic objectives of the Company are all growth-focused -- grow organically through innovation, grow internationally where demographics and middle-class expansion drive higher GDP rates, and grow through strategic and opportunistic acquisitions that enhance our capabilities.
-The transformational acquisition of Avintiv and subsequent reorganization of Berry into three market facing divisions are strategic enablers in all three targeted areas for growth.
-While it's only been a few short months since the acquisition of Avintiv, and even less time since the organizational realignment, the initial report card so far has exceeded our expectations.
+Behind leverage reduction, the other three strategic objectives of the company are all growth-focused: grow organically through innovation; grow internationally, where demographics of middle-class expansion drive higher GDP rates; and grow through strategic and opportunistic acquisitions that enhance our capabilities.

+The transformational acquisition of AVINTIV and subsequent reorganization of Berry into three market-facing divisions are strategic enablers in all three targeted areas for growth.
+While it's only been a few short months since the acquisition of AVINTIV, and even less time since the organizational realignment, the initial report card so far has exceeded our expectations.